Pugh scores 2 and US women beat Australia 5-3... | Taiwan News

 Lisa De Vanna, Sam Kerr and Caitlin Foord had goals for Australia.

-Pugh added another goal in extra time to seal it and hear the cheers from the crowd again.

-"Mallory, coming in, that's her role to come in and be a difference-maker," U.S. coach Jill Ellis said.
-"Those were world-class goals tonight.
-Mal is a really special player.
-She did well tonight."

-Just before Pugh's first goal, Rapinoe gave the U.S. the lead when she got the ball at the top of the box, worked around to the middle and sent a low shot to the left corner in the 60th minute.
+Just before that, Rapinoe gave the U.S. the lead when she got the ball at the top of the box, worked around to the middle and sent a low shot to the left corner in the 60th minute.

 Kerr's header in the 80th minute cut the lead to one, but Pugh scored in injury time to close it out.